microsoft/nni/docs/en_US/NAS/Benchmarks.md

 ## Prerequisites

 * Please prepare a folder to household all the benchmark databases.
-By default, it can be found at `${HOME}/.nni/nasbenchmark`.
-You can place it anywhere you like, and specify it in `NASBENCHMARK_DIR` before importing NNI.
+By default, the databases will be stored in `${HOME}/.nni/nasbenchmark`.
+Users can specific this directory to any directory they want.
+In this case, the environment variable `NASBENCHMARK_DIR` should be specificed to that directory before importing NNI.
 * Please install `peewee` via `pip install peewee`, which NNI uses to connect to database.

 ## Data Preparation